Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Expressive Power of Message Passing on the Augmented Event Graph

 \section{Expressive Power of Message Passing on the Augmented Event Graph}

-We formally analyze the expressive power of the message passing approach presented in~\Cref{sec:messagepassing}, which applies Dir-GNN to the augmented event graph.
-Rossi et al.~\cite{Rossi23} propose a directed version of the 1-WL test, called D-WL.
+We formally analyze the expressive power of the message passing approach presented in~\Cref{sec:messagepassing}, which applies Dir-GNN to the augmented event graph. \citet{Rossi23} propose a directed version of the 1-WL test, called D-WL.
 It is a \emph{color refinement algorithm} that iteratively computes a node coloring~$c^{(t)}\colon \vertices \to \mathbb{N}$ for each iteration~$t \geq 0$ as follows:

 Here, $\hash$ is an injective function.
 Compared to the standard 1-WL test, D-WL takes edge directions into account by considering the multisets of node colors of the incoming and outgoing neighbors separately.